-SOK Marketler carries out its activities in 10,281 stores across 81 provinces, with 38 warehouses, and 45,293 employees.
-With the goal of meeting almost all the needs of its customers from "one place and from the nearest point," the aim of ŞOK Marketler is to continuously increase its store network. ŞOK Marketler opened 699 new stores in 2015, 1,000 in 2016, 1,100 in 2017, 1,000 in 2018, 851 in 2019, 930 in 2020, and 1,102 in 2021.
-In 2020, combining its extensive network with mobile app services, Cepte ŞOK, ŞOK Marketler continues to be one of Turkey's most widespread market chains, with 1.034 new stores opened in 2022.
+SOK Marketler carries out its activities in 10,725 stores across 81 provinces, with 40 warehouses, and 46,958 employees.
+With the goal of meeting almost all the needs of its customers from "one place and from the nearest point," the aim of ŞOK Marketler is to continuously increase its store network. ŞOK Marketler opened 699 new stores in 2015, 1,000 in 2016, 1,100 in 2017, 1,000 in 2018, 851 in 2019, 930 in 2020, 1,102 in 2021, and 1,034 in 2022.
+In 2020, combining its extensive network with mobile app services, Cepte SOK, ŞOK Marketler continues to be one of Turkey's most widespread market chains, with 674 new stores opened in 2023

-Introducing approximately 1,800 different products onto its shelves, SOK Marketler also offers various alternatives for consumers' needs in food and non-food categories.
-SOK Marketler continues to offer brands such as Mis, Piyale, Mintax, Evin, and Amigo, all of which hold an affectionate place in consumers' memories as domestic brands from the past.
-It is possible to purchase these original, long-standing, nostalgic, and wellrecognized brands to customers at affordable prices at SOK Marketler.
-Aiming to meet almost all of its customers' shopping needs with highquality products, ŞOK Marketler constantly enriches its product portfolio with national brands.
+Introducing more than 1,800 different products onto its shelves, SOK Marketler also offers various alternatives for customers' needs in food and non-food categories. ŞOK Marketler continues to offer brands such as Mis, Piyale, Mintax, Evin, and Amigo, all of which hold an affectionate place in customers' memories as domestic brands from the past.
+It is possible to purchase these original, long-standing, nostalgic, and wellrecognized brands to customers at affordable prices at \$OK Marketler.
+Aiming to meet almost all of its customers' shopping needs with highquality products, SOK Marketler constantly enriches its product portfolio with national brands.

-The home delivery app "Cepte ŞOK" introduced by ŞOK Marketler in 2020 for a quick and secure shopping possibility in the pandemic became widespread rapidly and provided a secure and uninterrupted service.
+The home delivery app "Cepte \$OK" introduced by \$OK Marketler in 2020 for a quick and secure shopping possibility in the pandemic became widespread rapidly and provided a secure and uninterrupted service.
 Orders are delivered to customers within the same day with different payment options via the application, without any delivery fee and at the prices in the store.
-Customers earn points for their Cepte ŞOK purchases and can redeem these points for future purchases.
+Customers earn "Win" TL through their purchases via Cepte \$OK and can use their earned amounts in their purchases at "Cepte \$OK" or stores.

-\$OK Marketler leaves a mark in the industry for vegetables and dry food thanks to its Fair Agriculture from Farm to Table Project.
+SOK Marketler leaves a mark in the industry for vegetables, fruits and dry food thanks to its Fair Agriculture from Farm to Table Project.
 On the one hand, the Company supports farmers by procuring fresh, quality, and affordable vegetables, fruits, and dry foods directly from the farmer while managing all end-to-end quality control processes.

-Traded on the Istanbul Stock Exchange with the ticker SOKM since May 2018, \$OK Marketler aims to provide the best service to customers at all times with its unique business model created, its "Everyday low price" policy, its campaigns, and its motto, "\$OK Is More Than Enough."
+Traded on the Istanbul Stock Exchange with the ticker SOKM since May 2018, \$OK Marketler aims to provide the best service to customers at all times with its unique business model created, its "Everyday low price" policy and its campaigns.

 SOK Marketler touches customers' hearts as the brand of those who can make their grandchildren happy with the money left over from shopping, who can buy good and quality products cheaply, and who smile with affordable prices through the "SOK Seviyoruz" campaign.
 Every day, approximately 3.5 million people say "SOK Seviyoruz" and increase their money by purchasing high-quality, dependable products at low prices with every purchase.